 Experience required: No previous experience is required.

-Special requirements: The project is not recommended for individuals with solar allergies or other special illnesses that might be exacerbated during the intensive outdoor activities.
-The average summer temperatures in the area are 25-35°C (77-95°F) or higher.
+Special requirements: The project is not recommended for individuals with solar allergies or other medical conditions that might be exacerbated during the intensive outdoor activities.
+The average summer temperatures in the area range between 25-35°C (77-95°F) or higher.
 All participants should bring clothes and toiletries suitable for hot and sunny weather.
 Bear in mind that chillier days are very rare but not uncommon.

-Participants are also expected to prepare for the dig by reading at least the BHFS handbook that will be sent by e-mail before the beginning of the project.
+Participants are also expected to prepare for the dig by reading the recommended readings that will be sent by email before the beginning of the project.

 Participants will use the tools and equipment available at the site and are not expected to bring any additional equipment.